apple/foundationdb/documentation/sphinx/source/command-line-interface.rst

 perpetual storage wiggle
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Set the value speed (a.k.a., the number of processes that the Data Distributor should wiggle at a time).
 Currently, only 0 and 1 are supported.
 The value 0 means to disable the perpetual storage wiggle.
+For more details, see :ref:`perpetual-storage-wiggle`.

 consistencycheck
 ----------------